What is IGSSA?

 The IGSSA philosophy was developed by AHIGS and is reviewed regularly.
 Its emphasis is on helping girls appreciate the value of physical activity, fair play, teamwork and good sportsmanship while building self confidence, skill, self discipline and responsibility.

 Both individual and team sports are provided by IGSSA with eight different Saturday sports offered throughout the year.
 Six carnivals are also offered annually in the areas of swimming and diving, rowing, tennis, athletics, cross country running and gymnastics.

 In addition to providing inter-school sporting opportunities for girls, IGSSA also provides a pathway to representative competition at the state and national level.
 This commitment to school girl sport at all levels is central to the IGSSA philosophy of encouraging each student to develop her full potential as both an individual and team player.

 Although IGSSA has grown rapidly in recent years, the formation of the sub-committee dates back to 1922, six years after the formation of AHIGS in 1916.
-Today, IGSSA sport is managed by the AHIGS Sports Director who, with the support of the Assistant Director, co-ordinates an extensive network of committees, conveners and umpires.
+Today, IGSSA sport is managed by the AHIGS Director of Sport who, with the support of the Assistant Director, co-ordinates an extensive network of committees, conveners and umpires.

 An Opportunity for All

 To ensure that every girl has the opportunity to participate in sport at her own level, IGSSA has developed a grading system which allows teams of similar ability to compete with one another throughout the season.
 All participating schools contribute to the grading process and much time and thought are invested in allocating the appropriate grade to each team.

 The grading process begins with schools selecting teams and proposing grades.
 All schools are then invited to a grading meeting at which grades are finalised based upon player profiles, the number of representative players in each team, previous seasons’ results and the school’s justification for the grades sought.